Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Introduction

 \section{Introduction}

-Learning robotic manipulation from language requires mapping multimodal inputs, typically visual observations and natural language instructions, into continuous robot actions.
-Directly mapping these high-dimensional inputs to actions is particularly challenging in settings involving long-horizon and diverse tasks \cite{yao2025bridginglanguageactionsurvey}.
-While monolithic Vision-Language-Action (VLA) models have demonstrated impressive performance, they typically necessitate extensive pre-training on massive datasets \cite{kawaharazuka2025vla}.
-To achieve similar task complexity without such overhead, hierarchical policies have emerged as a widely adopted approach \cite{bai2025unifiedunderstandingrobotmanipulation}, decomposing decision-making into a high-level planner (\pihl) and a low-level controller (\pill).
-Through this decomposition, \pihl reasons over sparse subgoal representations to enable efficient long-horizon planning, while \pill focuses on reaching each subgoal through fine-grained control.
-This temporal abstraction simplifies the learning problem, as each component handles a shorter temporal horizon than a direct end-to-end policy.
-Prior work has explored various types of subgoals, including keypoints~\cite{chen2024simplehierarchicalplanningdiffusion, xian2023chaineddiffuser}, contact points \cite{wen2024ATM}, end-effector poses \cite{ma2024hierarchicaldiffusionpolicykinematicsaware}, and visual subgoals \cite{black2023Susie,zhang2024LDC,reuss2024MDT,liang2024skilldiffuserinterpretablehierarchicalplanning,xie2025ldp}.
-Recently, many of these methods build on advances in image and video editing models \cite{rombach2022stablediffusion, liu2024sora} to use diffusion models as a planner capable of representing high-dimensional subgoal distributions.
+Learning robotic manipulation from language requires mapping multimodal inputs --~typically visual observations and natural language instructions~-- into continuous robot actions.
+Directly mapping these high-dimensional inputs to actions is particularly challenging in settings involving long-horizon and diverse tasks \citep{yao2025bridginglanguageactionsurvey}.
+While monolithic Vision-Language-Action (VLA) models have demonstrated impressive performance, they typically require extensive pre-training on massive datasets \citep{kawaharazuka2025vla}.
+To achieve similar task complexity without such overhead, hierarchical policies are a widely adopted approach \citep{bai2025unifiedunderstandingrobotmanipulation}, decomposing decision-making into a high-level planner (HL) and a low-level controller (LL).
+Through this decomposition, HL reasons over sparse subgoal representations to enable efficient long-horizon planning, while LL focuses on reaching each subgoal through fine-grained control.

-However, a fundamental bottleneck remains: the effective coordination between \pihl and \pill.
-For a hierarchical agent to perform well, \pihl must generate subgoals that are not only task-relevant but also within the capacity of the current \pill.
-A "HL-LL coupling mismatch" can lead to compounding errors and ultimately failure.
-Prior work has explored several strategies to mitigate this, including intermediate “glue” modules \cite{ajay2023HIP, hatch2024ghilglue, kang2025taksie} to adapt plans or shared representations \cite{reuss2024MDT, zhang2024LDC, xie2025ldp} to enforce tighter coupling (see Figure~\ref{fig:main}(a)(b)(c)).
-However, these approaches require learning either proxy models of \pill capacities, which, when integrated to the pipeline, can induce training instability and increase inference overhead, or a shared representation space that must satisfy the divergent requirements of \pihl and \pill.
-More critically, as we show in this paper, these approaches are constrained by their reliance on fixed, pre-collected datasets, limiting their generalization to unseen settings \cite{julian2020stoplearningeffectivenessfinetuning}.